20 Best Ski Resorts In Canada: Experts Guide

 Weekend Crowds, Poor Snowfall, Small Terrain, Lacks Park,

+Nakiska Ski Area was our first introduction to the Canadian Rockies before moving here, and we are happy we made the stop.
+Many people skip over Nakiska for its more significant and intimidating Lake Louise and Banff Sunshine counterparts.
 While the surrounding region of Kananaskis may not be as world-renowned as Banff, it is stunning and has less tourism.
 To get to Nakiska, you will most likely start in Calgary, only an hour’s drive away.

 There really isn’t anything all that impressive about the resort, but they have some excellent groomed runs that are empty mid-week.
-It’s not uncommon to get a scene like the one above on a regular Tuesday.
+It’s common to get a scene like the one above on a regular Tuesday.
 Nearby the resort is a fantastic Kananaskis Hotel, the Kananaskis Mountain Lodge, which also is home to the Nordic Spa.

 Learn More About Nakiska